MystCely/Lorely/README.md

 **Demo login:** `demo@example.com` / `Demo1234!` (or sign up with any email)

 I'm a fiction writer, and I wanted a calmer, less cluttered place to draft my novels than what I'd been using, so I started building one.
-Lorely is also where I put my full-stack skills into practice: real authentication, a database with per-user security, and cloud file storage, in a TypeScript codebase I care about keeping clean.
+Lorely is also where I put my full-stack skills into practice: real authentication, a database with per-user security, cloud file storage, and a document pipeline that exports to three formats, in a TypeScript codebase I care about keeping clean.

 ## Screenshots